dohliam/html-table2text/README.md

 ## Usage

-To extract tables from an arbitrary URL, just run the `webtable_to_text` script with the URL as an argument:
+To extract tables from an arbitrary URL, just run the `webtable_to_text` script with the `-u` option followed by the URL:

-    ./webtable_to_text.rb [URL]
+    ./webtable_to_text.rb -u [URL]

 For example:

+    ./webtable_to_text.rb -u "https://en.wikipedia.org/wiki/Gabon"

+This will print out all the tables found on the specified page.

+To output a specific table only, use the `n` option, followed by the number of the table:

+    ./webtable_to_text.rb -u "https://en.wikipedia.org/wiki/Gabon" -n 3

+The script also works with local files, using the `f` option, e.g.:

+    ./webtable_to_text.rb -f some_file.html

+### Interactive mode

+To use interactive mode, add the `-i` option to the command and specify a URL or file as normal.
+For example:

-    ./webtable_to_text.rb "https://en.wikipedia.org/wiki/Gabon"
+    ./webtable_to_text.rb -u "https://en.wikipedia.org/wiki/Gabon" -i

 This will print a message with the total number of tables found in the document.
 If you enter a number at the prompt, it will print the corresponding table.
 Otherwise, pressing ENTER or RETURN will print all tables found.